Skip to main content

 Why don’t the grammar points follow the order of a traditional textbook?

-Do these lessons for for both teachers and independent learners?
+Are these lessons for both teachers and independent learners?

 Yes.
 They are designed to be clear enough for independent learners, but they also work well as supporting materials for teachers in class.
 You can use them for self-study, review, or in a flipped-classroom model where students prepare grammar outside of class and apply it through speaking in class.